boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 To discover a network rate-limit policy, the DHCP client includes OPTION_V4_NRLP in a Parameter Request List option {{!RFC2132}}.

 The DHCP client MUST be prepared to receive multiple "NRLP Instance Data" field entries in the OPTION_V4_NRLP option; each instance is to be treated as a separate network rate-limit policy.

+# Operational Considerations

+NRLP senders should be configured with instructions about the type of network rate-limit policies to be shared with requesting hosts.
+These types can be provided using mechanisms such as {{?I-D.ietf-opsawg-ntw-attachment-circuit}}.

 # Security Considerations